An alphabetical list of my lovelies…

 Jenna Gavigan writes middle grade novels and picture books, as well as for television and film.
 She holds a B.A. in creative writing from Columbia University.
 Jenna is a working actress, having appeared on over a dozen television shows (usually crying), half a dozen movies (often crying), and on stage (sometimes crying, sometimes baton-twirling).
 She made her Broadway debut at age sixteen in the Sam Mendes-helmed revival of Gypsy opposite Bernadette Peters, and most recently appeared off-Broadway in the world-premiere of Straight, opposite Jake Epstein.
 Find Jenna online at iamjennagavigan.com, and Twitter and Instagram @Jenna_Gavigan.

 Ruth Horowitz writes for both children and adults.
-She is the author of six children’s books, including the forthcoming ARE WE STILL FRIENDS (Scholastic, 2017) illustrated by Blanca Gomez.
+She is the author of six children’s books, including ARE WE STILL FRIENDS (Scholastic, 2017) illustrated by Blanca Gomez.
 Horowitz’s book CRAB MOON (Candlewick, 2000 & 2004), was listed as one of the 10 best children’s books of 2000 by the New York Times and was named an Outstanding Science Trade Book for Children.
 Horowitz also won third place in the 2012 fiction contest for Lilith, the Jewish feminist magazine, for her short story Letdown.
 A graduate of Hampshire College, Horowitz studied creative writing with John Irving.
 Find her online at ruthhorowitz.com, givinguptheghost.com, and @RuthHorowitz.

 Elaine Kiely Kearns